 The Real Property Act 1886 includes other measures introduced to facilitate electronic conveyancing, and protect against fraud.
 These measures include:

 - Verification of identity by a conveyancer or lawyer dealing with the transaction;

 - Verification of authority to enter into the transaction;

 - Authority given to the conveyancer or lawyer to sign documents;

 - Title watch service, which is a free online subscription service to alert property owners to activity on a certain parcel of land.

-Further information about verification of identity requirements and verification of a person's authority to enter into the transaction can be found on the sa.gov.au website here.
+Further information about verification of identity requirements and verification of a person's authority to enter into the transaction can be found at sa.gov.au .